Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

     ```

     #### Add font:
-    RHElements uses overpass font.
+    RH Elements uses overpass font.
 You need add link to the font in to public/index.html file:

     ```
     <link rel="stylesheet" href="http://overpass-30e2.kxcdn.com/overpass.css" />
     ```

-    ### Customize RHElements theme
+    ### Customize RH Elements theme
     In order to customize the theme with your css variable values, go to this folder
     '/node_modules/@rhelements/cp-theme/' and copy cp-theme.umd (if you want to support all browsers) or cp-theme.css(if you don't need all browsers support) to your app folder and include it in your app.
 Now you can change the css variables as you wish.